Writality

 • Writers who want a more modern feel

-• People who want structure without as much friction
+• People who want worldbuilding tools

 Microsoft Word logo